-By the end of 2024, 98% of Prime listed companies had appointed independent outside directors to at least one-third of their boards.
+By the end of 2024, 98% of companies listed on the Prime Market had appointed independent outside directors to at least one-third of their boards.
 This suggests that the structure of the boards of Japanese listed companies has improved.
 On the other hand, there are instances where directors are repeatedly appointed from another company with which there is a longstanding capital relationship, and these directors are reported as independent directors.
-However, to effectively ensure independence, it has been noted that consideration should be given to whether independent directors with certain ties to the company can truly be regarded as "persons who are not likely to have conflicts of interest with general shareholders," as defined in the TSE guidance for reporting independent directors.
+To effectively ensure independence, it has been noted that consideration should be given to whether independent directors with certain ties to the company can truly be regarded as "persons who are not likely to have conflicts of interest with general shareholders," as defined in the TSE guidance for reporting independent directors.

-Independent outside directors are expected to play a crucial role in helping changes in the business environment and incorporate these forecasts into their business strategies.
-Specifically, the effectiveness of boards could be enhanced by including members with diverse management experience that extends beyond the company in question, and incorporating their skills into board discussions.
-Considering the roles expected of independent outside directors, it is important to appoint a sufficient number of them and to have appropriate processes for their appointment and dismissal.
-In particular, from the standpoint of the board's role in effectively overseeing management and directors from an independent and objective perspectives, it is noted that companies listed on the Prime Market that are globally competitive should appoint a majority of independent outside directors, while assessing an increasing trend in their quality.
+More than ten years have passed since the development of the Corporate Governance Code, and it is suggested that independent outside directors are expected to play a crucial role in helping changes in the business environment and incorporate these forecasts into their business strategies.
+It is also suggested that the role of independent outside directors, including supervising management through decisions by the board, should be reminded.
+Additionally, the effectiveness of boards could be enhanced by including members with diverse management experience that extends beyond the company in question, and incorporating their skills into board discussions.

+Considering the roles expected of them, it is important to appoint a sufficient number of qualified independent outside directors, including through board evaluation, ensuring appropriate processes for their appointment and dismissal, and training for talent development.
+In particular, from the standpoint of the board's role in effectively overseeing the management and directors from an independent and objective perspectives, it is noted that companies listed on the Prime Market that are globally competitive should appoint a majority of independent outside directors, while assessing an increasing trend in their quality.
 It is also suggested that the role of auditors should be reconsidered in the recent context.

-To discuss the extended roles of independent outside directors and to enhance the functions of the board secretariats (corporate secretaries), do the experts agree with establishing a platform called the "Consortium for the effective implementation of corporate governance" to collect and analyse good practices to update the "Case studies on board effectiveness"?
+• To discuss the extended roles of independent outside directors and to enhance the functions of the board secretariats (corporate secretaries), the FSA will establish a platform called the "Consortium for the effective implementation of corporate governance" (tbd) to collect and analyse good practices to update the "Case studies on board effectiveness."